Throne of Blood

 By Ed Staskus

-Little Italy was a fifteen-minute drive from the Central Station.
+Little Italy was a fifteen minute drive from the Central Station.
 Frank Gwozdz drove slightly under the speed limit and didn’t try to time the lights.
 It took them twenty minutes.
-He parked at the intersection of Euclid Ave. and Ford Dr. on the border of city life and Case Western Reserve University.
-Downtown was its own world.
+He parked at the intersection of Euclid Ave. and Ford Dr. on the border of the Negro ghetto and Case Western Reserve University.
+The run-down near east side was its own world.
 The school was its own world.
 Little Italy was up Mayfield Rd.
 It was its own world, too.

 “We’ll leave the car here,” Frank said.
 “We can walk the rest of the way.”